Author’s Note:

 Twelve years before he began filming Eyes, Kubrick was speaking publicly and emphatically about extending these techniques into a longform storytelling method in order to deliver a kind of expression that had never been done before.
 An experimental film that would be able to take what Michelob did in a minute and stretch it over hours, exploring subjects and symbols in brilliant, fascinating ways.
 He actualized this dream with Eyes, and left us a deep, mysterious final puzzle for us to explore and understand.

 With the above in mind, the volume of information Kubrick is presenting through this technique is overwhelming, and one of the reasons this particular theory has gone undiscovered for so long is the fatigue you will likely encounter with the material.
 For that reason, I ask that you take your time and review the evidence I'm presenting.
 I will attempt to be thorough, but simply cannot explore the many of the tangents that lie at the edges of this theory.
-There are many layers to this film, and I do not believe this theory’s layer discounts any of the great work I’ve seen from my fellow enthusiasts, and I hope this inspires the world to use this key to find other layers to share.
+There are many layers to this film, and I do not believe this theory’s layer discounts any of the great work I’ve seen from my fellow enthusiasts, and I hope this inspires the world to use this key to find other layers and keys to share.

 If you think about it, the movie experience itself is like a game of chess.
 You sit directly facing an intelligent opponent whose moves you are trying to understand, while the creative team employs strategies to advance their plot, heighten your emotions, and surprise you.
 In this sense, the screen itself works as a chessboard and the visual game being played becomes a back and forth between the intelligence of the director and that of the audience.